rfeinberg3/ecomAssistant/README.md

   - [x] Refactor retrieval in to API server with Flask.
   - [x] Setup networking to allow frontend to make API calls to backend (locally for now)
 - [x] Setup Mock Frontend (Firebase hosting)
-- [ ] Convert the `Dataset` directory into a dedicated Database (PostgreSQL)
+- [x] Convert the `Dataset` directory into a dedicated Database (PostgreSQL)
-  - [ ] Connect db to retrieval app to create in memory dataset for Search.
+  - [x] Connect db to retrieval app to create in memory dataset for Search.
   - [x] Containerize psql db
   - [x] Add real ecommerce dataset to db
 - [ ] Research, test, and integrate a generative model to use with this program for item description generation.
-  - [ ] T5 generative text script
 - [ ] Refactor all code into classes with abstracts where applicable
-- [ ] Add Typing to all classes.

 See the [open issues](https://github.com/rfeinberg3/ecomAssistant/issues) for a full list of proposed features (and known issues).